darynaprytula/LAproject-Wind-Turbine-Diagnostics/README.md

 Each signal contains both vibration data and metadata (timestamp, operating conditions, sensor ID, etc.), which are used for further analysis.

-Note on timestamps: all timestamps in the dataset have a +10 year offset applied by the data provider.
+Note on timestamp: all timestamps in the dataset have a +10 year offset applied  by the data provider.
 A value corresponding to January 2016 in Unix time represents January 2026 in this dataset.
-This offset is accounted for throughout the pipeline.

 ---

 ## Methodology